blobotic/notes_public/european_history/2_renaissance.md

 Lay religion in the Netherlands
 - George Groote, a lay preacher, gave sermons on spiritual regeneration
 - 1374: founded a religious sisterhood, the Sisters and Brothers of the Common Life, which eventually received papal approval
-- lived communually but not as monks/nuns (far more freedom)
+- lived communally but not as monks/nuns (far more freedom)
 - worked in relieving the poor and teaching, focusing on the Christian ideal of character and conduct
 - Modern Devotion: spread widely in the Netherlrands and adjoining parts of Germany